 They wheeled in what looked like the oldest machine in the hospital and she ran the probe across my belly for a couple of minutes.
 No movement.
 You could see the heartbeat popping away but baby didn’t move at all.
 I kinda brushed her off and said it was probably because I hadn’t eaten in about 3 hours and I hadn’t walked around for a while, but nevertheless she wanted to refer me to a consultant to take a closer look at the end of the week.

-I left the hospital and drove home and as soon as I stepped through my front door, I burst into hysterical tears.
+I left the hospital, drove home and as soon as I stepped through my front door, burst into hysterical tears.
 I rang James who told me not to worry and that it was probably because they couldn’t tick a box and then I rang my Mum to cry to her down the phone too.
 A few hours ago everything was fine, but now there could be something wrong?
 I was completely overwhelmed and felt really alone.

 The week passed us by and James was still away so my Mum accompanied me to see the consultant.
 As soon as he started scanning me, he said ‘oh a little wave, that’s a good sign’ and then proceeded to scan every single part of our little baby.
 I immediately relaxed and thought, this is just like the 20 week scan, thinking there was a problem when there actually wasn’t.
 My Mum was in absolute awe because she’d never seen a baby on a screen before and this was the first time she heard that little heartbeat too.
 He read out all these numbers, kept saying perfect, that things were measuring exactly as they should be.
 He mentioned my amniotic fluid was a little low, but not enough to worry about.
 He spent 30 minutes inspecting that little baby inside of my belly until he pushed the machine to one side and said ‘everything looks absolutely fine but I have been scanning you for over half an hour and baby hasn’t moved position’.
-He said that they generally have these sleep cycles so it should be awake and moving by now, but it wasn’t.
+He said that they generally have these sleep cycles so should be awake and moving by now, but it wasn’t.

 I sat with my Mum in this small side room whilst the midwives made a few phone calls.
 They gave me some information about fetal medicine, how to get there, where to park and what to expect.
 I just kept looking at my Mum, confused and worried but the midwives were being awfully nice and spoke to me so calmly.
 I’m not sure what I was thinking by this point.
 Half of me thought, well that follows tradition, sit in front of a doctor and be given bad news, but the other half just kept telling myself it was a tick box exercise and they cannot release you from their system if they can’t prove everything is okay.

-So many people told me not to worry and that they had also just had lazy babies too.
-One friend said that their baby also never moved on scans and was just always asleep, but now their little boy was an extremely mischievous 3 year old.
+So many people told me not to worry and that they also had lazy babies too.
+One friend said that their baby never moved on scans and was just always asleep, but now their little boy was an extremely mischievous 3 year old.
 I found myself wading through the darkness of the internet, trying to find success stories or someone who had been through this as well.
 I kept having to remind myself that when things went okay, people didn’t share stories online.
 People generally only share things online when its bad news.
 You never really read the story about the woman who had the lump in her boob checked and it turned out to be fine.
 Every symptom you search diagnoses you with cancer.
 I was stuck in this spiral, reading website after website – the problem being you just keep going until you find the answer that you WANT to read, something that might not even be true.

 The date of the appointment finally arrived and we drove into Manchester.
 Whilst it was a quiet drive, we were both full of hope, hope that this was all just a silly misunderstanding.
 That we just had a lazy little baby and that as soon as we got there we would see that little thing, racing around the screen being all pleased with itself that it had caused this much anxiety so early on in it’s life.